How to Effectively Collaborate on a Project

 5. Understand the “purpose”

 No one likes to work on something where they don’t see the purpose of doing what they’re doing.
-Individuals need to not only have awareness of the value in their roles and contribution, but to also recognise the value of their other team members too – however specialist or junior they may be.
+Individuals need to not only have awareness of the value in their roles and contribution, but to also recognize the value of their other team members too – however specialist or junior they may be.
 If each member of the team is working towards the common purpose and understands how delivering the project and achieving goals impacts the business then you’ll get much more effective collaboration.
 Better yet, if the purpose delivers results, then share these results with the team.
 Seeing something come to fruition and have it deliver tangible benefits is immensely satisfying for all involved.